sjbennett123/polarlarp/content/policies/transform.md

 ### All Characters with an Elemental Transform

-- 150 Elemental Pool of Chosen Element-30 Elemental (insert element)
+- 150 Elemental Pool of Chosen Element
+- 30 Elemental (insert element) x3
-- x3-Innate Elemental Aura
+- Innate Elemental Aura

 ### Greater(7th)